Do I need a FBAR if I trade on an international exchange?

 What is the FBAR?

 FBAR stands for Foreign Bank Account Report.
-You need to file one if you have a foreign financial account (such as a crypto exchange account) that exceeds $10,000 at any time of the year.
+You need to file one with the U.S. Department of Treasury if you you ever exceed $10,000 total in foreign exchange accounts at any time of the year.
 This may apply to you as cryptocurrency exchanges are based all around the world.

 Do I need to file one for all exchanges where my assets went over $10,000 USD during the year?